Click to enlarge

 The leather cover has a wrought iron clasp.
 The second is missing.

-Important dimensions: a height of 85 cm for a width of 59 cm.
+Important dimensions: a height of 85 cm and a width of 59 cm.

 Wear on the cover.
-A few small gaps in vellum in the corner of some pages, a seam at the bottom of one of them.
+Some small losses of vellum in the corner of certain pages, a connection at the bottom of one of them.

 | Facebook | Instagram | Blog de la boutique |